 29 Mar Why Can’t I See My Campaign in Google Analytics?

-The reason we need these is to help Google group data because if we don’t, we end up with several “referral” sources which Google believes they belong to.
+The reason we need these is to help Google group data because if we don’t, we end up with several “referral” sources to which Google believes they belong to.
 Plus if we run more than 1 campaign we can drill down to a campaign level to look at the finer details.

 Except for the auto-tagged campaigns, whenever we create social, email, affiliate, video, display or other campaigns we need to look at adding what’s called “UTM” tracking parameters to be able to track performance.
 Analytics can read these parameters that are tacked onto the end of a URL string and capture important reporting information to be able to track campaign performance.
-Information available include campaign name, keywords, publisher, ad type etc.
+Information available includes campaign name, keywords, publisher, ad type etc.

 So what is the fix?
 You can create these parameters manually or by using a free tool that Google has developed to help create UTM parameters for your campaign landing page.

 The URL Builder is simple to use and requires the user to fill in a number of required fields including the website URL and campaign source.
 From there you have the option to add extra information to allow you to dig deeper into the results once the campaign is running.
-We recommend using medium and campaign name at a minimum.
+We recommend using medium and campaign names at a minimum.

 If you have any further questions, please Contact Us